Functional model for generalised resolvents and its application to time-dispersive media: From resonant composites to generalised resolvents

-In the process of the analysis of BVP using the Ryzhov's method, the link between the resonant behaviour of high-contrast media and the additional dependence on the spectral parameter (in comparison to the ``standard" situation of moderate contrast) has become clear, as one establishes an expression of the generalised-resolvent type for the operator on the resonant component.
-Indeed, one effect of the high contrast on material properties is to force the solution gradients (corresponding to e.g. the strain tensor in elasticity) to nearly vanish on the component with a large value of the material parameter (such as an elastic modulus).
-The resulting ``effective" description is exactly of the kind that has appeared in the analysis of time-dispersive media \cite{Figotin_Schenker_2005, Figotin_Schenker_2007b}.
+In the process of analysing BVP with high contrast using Ryzhov's method, the r\^{o}le of the generalised resolvent obtained by restricting the problem to the ``soft", or resonant, component has been made transparent: this generalised resolvent is the solution operator of a BVP with a constant symbol and a boundary condition dependent on the spectral parameter.
+The passage to the limit as the contrast goes to infinity then naturally leads to a BVP on the soft component with a boundary condition linear in the spectral parameter \cite{CherKisSilva3}.
+This form of the effective problem is unsurprising from the point of view of the classical compactness argument \cite{Zhikov2005}: the solution gradients (corresponding to, e.g., the strain tensor in elasticity) are forced to vanish on the ``stiff" component, i.e., where the material parameter (such as the elastic modulus) is large.
+Notably, problems of this type, where the dependence of the a boundary condition on the spectral parameter is modelled by a general Herglotz function, have also naturally appeared in the analysis of time-dispersive media \cite{Figotin_Schenker_2005, Figotin_Schenker_2007b}, where generalised resolvents feature prominently.

-The operator-theoretic study of generalised resolvents was initiated by Neumark \cite{Naimark1940, Naimark1943}, who established that they form exactly the class of mappings obtained by ``truncating" the resolvent of a self-adjoint operator in an ``out-of space extension" of the original Hilbert space.
-These results were generalised by \v{S}traus \cite{Strauss, Strauss1968, Strauss_survey}, who also developed a procedure for the construction of the associated spectral function and introduced the notion of a characteristic function of a generalised resolvent (``\v{S}traus characteristic function"), which provides for an implicit link to scattering theory for problems with impedance-type boundary conditions, {\it i.e.} those that contain a non-constant function of the spectral parameter $z$ (which represents the square of frequency in the context of wave propagation).
-In the context of Sturm-Liouville problems, impedance-type problems have been studied independently by Shkalikov \cite{Shkalikov_1983}.
+The operator-theoretic study of generalised resolvents was initiated by Neumark \cite{Naimark1940, Naimark1943} and further refined by \v{S}traus \cite{Strauss, Strauss1968, Strauss_survey}, who developed an abstract construction of the functional model, in particular applicable to the study of generalised resolvents.
+This provides for an implicit link to the scattering theory for problems with impedance-type boundary conditions, i.e., those that feature a non-constant function of the spectral parameter $z$ (which represents the square of frequency in the context of wave propagation).
+In the Sturm-Liouville context, impedance-type problems have been studied by a number of authors, see in particular \cite{Shkalikov_1983, Mennicken_Moeller} and references therein.